 In 2017, AboitizPower launched its data privacy compliance program which is aligned to the implementation of the Information Security Management System (ISMS) for the entire Aboitiz Group.
 This includes the development and implementation of Data Privacy policies, manuals, supporting guidelines, and procedures.

 Since then, AboitizPower and its Business Units have been able to establish a fundamental awareness of data privacy principles and the related ISMS philosophies, through various learning channels.
 The Company maximized the use of e-learning modules, online training platforms, and webinars during the COVID-19 pandemic to minimize the need for physical meetings.

 In 2020, AboitizPower rolled out an integrated 1AP Incident Management process, which provides uniform governance across its Business Units on: (a) incident notification, (b) assessment, (c) resolution, (d) verification and stand-down, (e) evidence handling, (f) post-event investigation, (g) business recovery, and (h) incident wrap-up.
 It includes, among other incident types, information security and data privacy breaches.
+AboitizPower conducted its most recent personal data breach management testing in 2023 to assess the readiness of the Company to respond to an actual incident.
 AboitizPower builds and continues to improve business continuity resilience, especially with regard to Information Security and Data Breach Management.
-As of date, AboitizPower is 91% compliant with the 32-Point Data Privacy Compliance Checklist of the National Privacy Commission.
+AboitizPower has improved its compliance to the 32-Point Data Privacy Compliance Checklist of the National Privacy Commission from 91% the previous year to 94% in 2023.